-The shoulder is one of the sexiest and feminine parts of a woman’s body.
-It lets you show off a little skin without too much, and it makes for a great placement for tattoos.
-This area’s beauty is versatility; you can show off your ink and make a bold statement or cover it up if you need to.
-It also lends itself well to a variety of different designs, both big and small.
+The shoulder is one of the sexiest and most feminine parts of a woman’s body.
+It lets you show off a little skin without too much, making it a great placement for tattoos.
+This area’s beauty is versatility; you can show off your ink and make a bold statement or cover it up if needed.
+It also lends itself well to various designs, both big and small.
 If you want a detailed flower tattoo that comes across your shoulder and down your arm, that’s great, but a tiny angel on your shoulder blade is just as appealing.
 The shoulder is associated with strength, so celebrate your female power with a piece inked here!
-To find out more and be inspired for your next tat, keep reading!
+Keep reading to learn more and be inspired for your next shoulder tattoo!

 1. Flower Shoulder Tattoo

 Flower tattoos are one of the most popular choices when it comes to shoulder designs, and that is because of their beauty and versatility.
 There are so many different flowers to choose from, each with its unique meaning.
 That said, floral ink generally represents beauty, love, and life.
 Your chosen bloom can alter the symbolism slightly; for example, the gladiolus flower is associated with family, while the peony is connected to good fortune and honor.
 Deciding to get a flower piece is also an incredibly feminine option and looks great with big and small tats and black or colored ink.